 - Relative pronouns – that, which, who, whose

-- Conjunctions (subordinating) – while, because, although, as, when, until, unless, through, by, since, whenever, if, where, before, etc
+- Conjunctions (subordinating) – while, because, although, as, when, until, unless, through, by, since, whenever, if, where, before,and so on

 - Verb structures (non-finite) – (participle) verb forms that end in –ing or –ed or an infinitive verb form such as to go, to become, to see

 The Simple Complex sentences presentation (PPTX 1616.82KB), developed by teachers, may be useful in helping your student understand how complex sentences are constructed.

 Activities to support strategy

 Activity 1: modelling clauses through shared and modelled reading

 Using current classroom texts and or suitable online texts, students:

 - have a wide range of clause combinations read to them through quality texts with the clause grouping emphasised through intonation and pausing

 - identify simple, compound and complex sentences (including main and subordinate clause/s) as they read or as sentences are read to students

 - identify the number of ideas contained within modelled sentences from texts and then identify which idea is the main (independent clause) that can stand on its own.

 Activity 2: innovating on authentic texts and using students' own work